Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 Aperture: The Aperture

-the more light comes in.
-The larger the number, the smaller the hole
+light comes in.
+The larger the f-stop, the smaller the opening and the

 F-stop: The value used